 He needs more.
 He needs –

 _The slate is cold and unforgiving, but he doesn’t dare to move.
 He acutely locates the target from under the veil of a hood.
-He uses both eyes._
+He's using both eyes._

 Talon numbly realises he’s been gripping the daggers too tightly, the sharp edges now digging lacerations that drip dark fluid to the ground below.
 The pain astounds him, for he’d forgotten what pain was.

-_She’s swift, with feline litheness, but unforgivingly ruthless.
+_She’s swift, with feline litheness, and unforgivingly ruthless.
 Her vicious strength and deadly precision leave no room for mistakes.
 Once she begins, there is no stopping._

 The demon Thresh roars in triumph, a noise that grates like splintering glass and snaps his attention back to the present.
 It appears in view, towing a horde of shrieking victims in its chains.
 The sight makes Talon's hackles rise.
 He doesn't have much time left.

 _The corner of her mouth quirks ever so slightly, but it doesn’t reach the rest of her face.
-Her eyes hold that underlying current of sadness only ever noticeable if she allows you close enough.
+Her eyes hold an underlying current of sadness, only ever noticeable if she allows you close enough.
 Somehow, he always is._